Tena koutou katoa

 Considerations for Te Whakatupuranga Placements

 For any child to be considered for Te Whakatupuranga there must be a commitment to the kaupapa of this unit.
+Regular attendance is a prerequisite and a requisite once a place is given.

 – Children who are already enrolled in Te Whakatupuranga will remain in the unit until they wish to leave